crummyh/Barbell/README.md

 An *open* dataset allowing <abbr title="FIRST Robotics Competition">FRC</abbr> teams to upload match images, and download object detection datasets.

 > [!WARNING]
-> This project is in ***pre-alpha*** as of June 20, 2025.
+> This project is in ***pre-alpha*** as of June 24, 2025.
 Everything is still at the "it works on my machine" point, except it doesn't even work for me! :sweat_smile:

 ![Static Badge](https://img.shields.io/badge/Licence-MIT-blue?style=for-the-badge)

 ## Todo:
+* Sort this list
 * Get a real name
 * Don't just copy PhotonVision's website
 * Finish all alpha endpoints